Dawson-ma/Anime-Face-Generation/README.md

 # Anime Face Generation

-This project focuses on generating anime faces using a generative adversarial network (GAN).
+Generating anime faces using a generative adversarial network (GAN).
 The model has been recognized as the best example among 1000 students, showcasing a remarkable Frechet inception distance score of **7293.72** and an anime face detection rate of **0.697**.

 ## Model Architecture